-- 4.1 The candidate should be able to design a suitably robust waterproofing solutions. - 4.2 Identify and report on the causes of dampness and sources of water ingress. - 4.3 Advise on safe remedial measures and any appropriate ancillary works. - 4.4 Assess ground conditions and structure. - 4.5 Following assessment prepare a full and comprehensive report and specification. - 4.6 Be able to demonstrate knowledge of the implications of the defect and the repair strategies proposed.
+- 4.1 Design suitably robust waterproofing solutions. - 4.2 Identify and report on the causes of dampness and sources of water ingress. - 4.3 Advise on safe remedial measures and any appropriate ancillary works. - 4.4 Assess ground conditions and structure. - 4.5 Following assessment prepare a full and comprehensive report and specification. - 4.6 Demonstrate knowledge of the implications of the defect and the repair strategies proposed.